Who Will Challenge For Inter s Serie A Crown Next Season? - UrduPoint

 The Bergamo side finished the season with 90 goals scored by 14 players including top scorer Luis Muriel (22) and Duvan Zapata (15).

-- Juventus - Hit by injuries and erratic form, Andrea Pirlo's Juve managed to snatch a Champions League berth at the death, with a run of three consecutive wins.
+JUVENTUS Hit by injuries and erratic form, Andrea Pirlo's Juve managed to snatch a Champions League berth at the death, with a run of three consecutive wins to.

 They lost points against lowly Benevento, Crotone, Fiorentina and Verona as novice coach Pirlo experimented tactically in the first half of the season.

-Injuries to forward Paulo Dybala and defenders Giorgio Chiellini and Leonardo Bonucci complicated matters.
+Injuries to forward Paulo Dybala and veteran defenders Giorgio Chiellini and Leonardo Bonucci complicated matters.

 Cristiano Ronaldo's 29 goals were not enough to secure the title for a 10th consecutive season.

-Ronaldo's future at the club remains uncertain with Federico Chiesa, Dejan Kulusevski, Alvaro Morata and Dybala proving solid in the final 4-1 win over Bologna as the Portugal attacker sat on the bench.
+Ronaldo's future at the club remains uncertain with Federico Chiesa, Dejan Kulusevski, Alvaro Morata and Dybala proving solid in the final 4-1 win over Bologna as the Portugal attacker stayed on the bench.

 Pirlo believes he deserves another season in charge, despite the slip-ups.